Crate geo[−][src]

 An axis-aligned bounded 2D rectangle whose area is

-defined by minimum and maximum Coordinate
+defined by minimum and maximum Coordinates.

 Enums